 - Prepare your Big Green Egg for smoking, using your convEggtor, getting it to a temp of 225-250 degrees.

 - Add cherry or apple wood chips to the fire to create additional smoke.

 - Place the ham, flat side down, on the indirect side of the grill, letting it grill until the internal temperature reaches 145 degrees with an internal read thermometer; this should take about an hour and a half for an 8-pound ham.

 - After you have placed the ham on the grill, make your glaze.
 Combine the crushed pineapple, honey and ginger in a saucepan and bring to a simmer.
-Let the pineapple glaze simmer on medium low for about 15 minutes to combine and reduce.
+Let the pineapple glaze simmer on medium low for about 20 minutes to combine and reduce down the glaze.

 - Once the ham has reached an internal temperature of 135 degrees, go ahead and add half of the glaze to the ham via a basting brush or spoon.

 - When the ham has reached an internal temperature of 145 degrees, remove the ham from the grill.